midnightntwrk/midnight-architecture/specification/contracts.md

 ## Deploying a contract

 A contract is deployed simply by providing its initial state and a nonce.
+The latter is used to ensure that the same contract can be deployed multiple times, as different instances of the same contract.
 For the deployment to be valid, this initial state must have zero balance.

 ```rust
 struct ContractDeploy {